Monday, November 18, 2024

 After leaving the museum, I take a trail to the old Fairbanks graveyard located on a hilltop, abandoned for decades with old wooden crosses laying over the graves, which are mostly unmarked with only a few primitive grave stones.

 I then drive to the bustling city of Sierra Vista where I spend a cold night at the Walmart parking lot.
-Sierra Vista has beautiful mountain views and a very historic old army base, ___________.
-It's a fast growing city, stopping centers, restaurants and all the amenities, but no actual downtown area, kind of boring, but many people prefer that, I don't ?
+Sierra Vista has beautiful mountain views and a very historic old army base.
+It's a fast growing city with shopping centers, restaurants, many stores and service amenities, but no actual downtown area, kind of boring to me, but many people prefer that.

 I get an early start the following morning and drive straight to Bisbee arriving about 10 AM where I go to weekly Saturday farmers market before the festival starts at noon time.
 The Bisbee farmers market across from the historic baseball field in the new Bisbee townsite area.
 It is a good one market with many food and craft vendors.